Shopping List for Hurricane Season

 Extra Door Hinges

 Make sure any exterior doors have at least three hinges and a 1-inch deadbolt.
-Additional head and foot bolts can also help keep doors shut and attached to their frames.
+Additional head and foot bolts can help keep doors shut and attached to their frames.

 Secure gutters to help prevent them from detaching during high-speed winds.
 While you’re at it, check that the gutters are free of debris so excess water can flow normally.